Omkar-Jawalkar/Next.js-to-do-app/README.md

 3. **Configure Firebase**

    -  Create a new Firebase project and enable the Firestore Database and Authentication services.
-   -  Copy the Firebase configuration details (API key, project ID, etc.) and paste them into           the .env.local file.
+   -  Copy the Firebase configuration details (API key, project ID, etc.) and paste them into           the `.env.local` file.

 4. **Configure Next-Auth**

-   - Follow the Next-Auth documentation to set up the authentication providers you want to use (e.g., Google, GitHub, etc.).
+   - Follow the Next-Auth documentation to set up the authentication providers you want to use (e.g.,`Google`, `GitHub`, etc.).
    - Update the next-auth.config.js file with your provider configurations.